 \section{Experimental Setup}

 We experiment with unsupervised retrieval with and without re-ranking (Section~\ref{sec:eval:unsupervised}) and supervised retrieval using three negative sampling strategies and a varying amount of negatives (Section~\ref{sec:eval:supervised}).
-We evaluate these approaches on the test set in two data settings: \emph{i)} a \textit{multilingual} setting, without distinction between monolingual and crosslingual pairs, and \emph{ii}) a \textit{crosslingual} setting, including only post--claim pairs in different languages.
-We rely on two widely used text embedding models of varying size for comparing the two approaches, namely \texttt{multilingual-e5-large} and \texttt{paraphrase-multilingual-mpnet-base-v2}, and further compare performance for 14 additional models in the unsupervised setting.\footnote{We select two widely-used models for the supervised setting due to computational constraints. \texttt{mpnet} was selected as it was the best multilingual model in \citet{pikuliak-etal-2023-multilingual}.} All configurations are evaluated using \textit{Pair Success at 10} (S@10) and \textit{Mean Reciprocal Rank at 10} (MRR@10).
-The former measures, for each post, whether the paired claim appears in the top-10 retrieved results, while the latter also considers its position (rank).
+We evaluate these approaches on the test set in two main data settings: \emph{i)} a \textit{multilingual} setting, without distinction between monolingual and crosslingual pairs, and \emph{ii}) a \textit{crosslingual} setting, including only post--fact-check pairs in different languages.
+We rely on two widely used text embedding models of varying size to compare the two approaches, namely \texttt{multilingual-e5-large} and \texttt{paraphrase-multilingual-mpnet-base-v2}, and further compare the performance of 14 additional models in the unsupervised setting.\footnote{We select two widely-used models for the supervised setting due to computational constraints. \texttt{paraphrase-multilingual-mpnet-base-v2} was selected as it was the best multilingual model in \citet{pikuliak-etal-2023-multilingual}.} All are evaluated using \textit{Pair Success at 10} (S@10) and \textit{Mean Reciprocal Rank at 10} (MRR@10).
+The former measures, for each post, whether the paired claim appears in the top-10 retrieved results, while the latter also considers its position (i.e., rank).